 However, there is a frequent misconception about the impact of the variations in lead time on, say, safety stock calculation.
 The only variations that matter are the unexpected

 variations.
 If the lead time is varying in a perfectly predicable manner - for example, the supplier delivers in two business days

 - then this variation in itself has no impact on any inventory control calculations.
 All calculations of lead demand, safety stock and reorder points, should just leverage the correct lead times which change over time.

 The only lead time variations that need to be accounted for, as far as inventory control is concerned, are the unexpected

 variations, typically caused by an increase in the supply delay due to a stock-out experienced by the supplier itself.

 Since the reordering delay is usually driven by the reordering company itself, there is little or no uncertainty on this value.
 However, expected variations are anticipated to happen for the supply delay.
 Thus, it is usually important to keep track of the supply delay for each order and delivery.
 First, it allows to keep an eye on supplier performance; second, it allows to fine-tune inventory levels.

 Lokad’s gotcha: We have witnessed that some businesses do not properly match orders with deliveries.
 As a result, for items that are ordered every day or so, when items are received, it is unclear whether the items received today are the items have been ordered the day before, or if it is a late delivery from an earlier reorder.
 A precise matching between reorders and deliveries is the key to measuring the supply delay, and consequently the lead time, in order to be able to construct a supplier scorecard as a result.

-.
+webapp.
 Lokad specializes in inventory optimization through demand forecasting.
-Lead time management - and much more - are native features of Salescast.
+Lead time management - and much more - are native features of our forecasting engine tool.